gigascience/gigadb-website/docs/awsdocs/policy-ec2.md

 # AWS permissions policy for ec2

-Launch instances but users can only start, stop and terminate instances they own.
-Users are restricted to using EC2 in Hong Kong region and can only launch t3.nano and t3.micro instance types.
+Allows instances to be launched but users can only start, stop and terminate instances they own.

+Users are restricted to using EC2 instances in Hong Kong region and can only launch t3.nano and t3.micro instance types.
 Instances must have an Owner tag with a value that is your AWS username.
 Also, a Name tag is required.
 This value could have a syntax such `ec2-ape1-staging-gigadb` where: